 “Happy and aligned are those who find their home in the breathing.
 To them belongs the inner kingdom of heaven.” – Jesus from the Aramaic

 The Christmas Holidays are meant to be a time for connections, reflection and joy, however often this can be a time of elevated anxiety and stress.
-We move from task to task without connecting to the present moment and as a result, lose awareness of how this intensified time effects our breathing and our overall health.
+We move from task to task without connecting to the present moment and as a result, lose awareness of how this intensified time affects our breathing and our overall health.

 Dr. Rubenstein has recently published an article outlining how, surprising as it may seem, the vast majority of us do not know how to breathe correctly.